Steps in the Naturalization Process

-- After the government receives your properly completed application, you will receive the following:
+- Once USCIS receives your properly completed application, you will receive the following:

 b.
-A biometrics notice for an appointment to get your fingerprints taken (within a few months)
+A notice for a Biometrics appointment to get your fingerprints taken (usually within one month or more)

-c.
-An appointment notice for an interview with USCIS (within a few months more)
+d.
+An appointment notice for an interview with USCIS (usually within several months after your Biometrics appointment)

 Please note that current USCIS naturalization processing times vary from 6 months - 1 year+